Overview of the project

 Thanks to technical training and by enhancing the value chain between women restaurant owners, processors, and market gardeners, this project contributes to the democratization of access to quality products and women’s empowerment.
 Training on the advocacy component as well as a personalized support program will contribute to the effective, equal and concerted participation of women in local decision-making bodies and the development of public policies in favour of food autonomy.

-Contribute to the creation of a local food chain involving 680 women and 120 youth, to strengthen the inclusive resilience of territories affected by the pandemic.
+The objective of the FEDIAAC project is to contribute to the creation of a local food chain to strengthen the inclusive resilience of territories affected by the pandemic.

 10/01/2021 - project still in progress